 - medical technology

-Since 2017 and during medical school, he has authored more than 50 scientific publications and presented at more the 20 national and international conferences in these fields.
+Since 2017, he has authored more than 50 scientific publications and presented at more the 20 national and international conferences in these fields.
 He mainly published about the following topics:

 - out-of-hospital cardiac arrest